czhangyx/hphd/README.md

 ### Uploading Genes

-1. In order to upload to genes data to Jbrowse navigate to hphd:  `cd hphd`.
+1. In order to upload the genes data to Jbrowse navigate to hphd:  `cd hphd`.
 Run `./jbrowse_upload.sh` inside this folder.

 ```
 cd hphd